AZDHS updates hospital data method, urges Arizona hospitals to activate emergency plan

 "Initially, these surge beds were calculated into the total number and counted as full - these surge beds should not be included in the bed availability, because they are not currently in use...We've recently reached out to several facilities to validate the data they are reporting to us. as a result of this work, we have improved the method for determining inpatient and ICU bed availability to more accurately reflect available resources."Dr. Cara Christ, Arizona Department of Health Services

-Data reflecting the change on Sunday from AZDHS showed 77% of adult intensive care unit beds in use totaling 1,192.
+Data reflecting the change on Sunday from AZDHS showed 77 percent of adult intensive care unit beds in use totaling 1,192.

 Even without the over-reporting, hospitals have been experiencing a steady climb.